jcaicedob/aws-cloudengineer-sqs-guardrail-challenge/README.md

 - S3 bucket that will store the python code.
 - SNS topic to send alerts during the code execution
-- Organization Unit (OU)
+- Organization Unit (OU) -- ### Not yet implemented

 ---

 ## Instructions

-Open a CloudShell terminal from the AWS Management Console Con the top-right, click the "Actions" button to display the menu.
+Open a CloudShell terminal from the AWS Management Console On the top-right, click the "Actions" button to display the menu.
 Then click "Upload flle".
 Select the yaml file provided (template.yaml) and wait until you see the "file upload successful" message.

 Create the stack using the following command: